All Episodes

 Yeah, I can read through some of mine.

-So South Dakota Past says regarding Portland, as soon as sanctuary jurisdictions became a thing, it was the obligation of the Department of Justice to challenge them in the courts.
+So South Dakota Past says, regarding Portland, as soon as sanctuary jurisdictions became a thing, it was the obligation of the Department of Justice to challenge them in the courts.

-The dereliction of duty has allowed this cancer to fester and spread.
+Their dereliction of duty has allowed this cancer to fester and spread.

 The law must be enforced equally, or else there is only the tyranny of selective enforcement or the anarchy of criminals running amok.

-Um they want more danger, more crime, more murder, more rape.
+You know, they want more danger, more crime, more murder, more rape, all of these things in that city.

 It's really monstrous.

-If they refuse, he just hangs up and calls the um first airborne division and gives them a go.
+If they refuse, he just hangs up and calls the first airborne division and gives them a go.

 What would the Confederacy have been?